 En route back to Windhoek you will spend your final night in the Waterberg area, known as the cheetah capital of the world.
 Here you can learn more about these animals at the nearby Cheetah Conservation Fund or observe hundreds of Cape Vultures spiralling down from the sky at the feeding site of the Rare and Endangered Species Trust.
 The Waterpark Plateau Park is nearby or you can simply relax before your journey home the next day.

-Catch your overnight flight from JFK to Windhoek International
+Catch your overnight flight from Philadelphia International Airport to Windhoek International

 Upon arrival at Windhoek International Airport you will make your way to the car hire desk to collect your hire car.
 From here you will drive yourself to Windhoek city.